Kurento/kurento/source/user/writing_applications.rst

    sourceMediaElement.connect(sinkMediaElement)

 For example, if you want to create an application recording WebRTC streams into the file system, you'll need two media elements: *WebRtcEndpoint* and *RecorderEndpoint*.
 When a client connects to the application, you will need to instantiate these media elements making the stream received by the
 *WebRtcEndpoint* (which is capable of receiving WebRTC streams) to be fed to the *RecorderEndpoint* (which is capable of recording media streams into the file system).
-Finally you will need to connect them so that the stream received by the former is transferred into the later:
+Finally you will need to connect them so that the stream received by the former is transferred into the latter:

 .. code-block:: java